RACE Approved: 12 hours

 Dr. Eric Monnet

-DVM, PhD, DACVS, DECVS, Professor, Colorado State University
+DVM, PhD, DACVS, DECVS

 Dr. Eric Monnet graduated from veterinary school in Maisons Alfort, France in 1985.
 He worked for four years in a Paris private practice performing small animal medicine and surgery.
-In 1994, Dr. Monnet completed a small animal surgery residency at Colorado State University and concurrently finished a Master of Sciences degree.
-In 1997, Dr. Monnet received his PhD in Clinical Sciences studying cardiac efficiency in dogs.
+In 1994, Monnet completed a small animal surgery residency at Colorado State University and concurrently finished a Master of Science degree.
+In 1997, Monnet received his PhD in Clinical Sciences studying cardiac efficiency in dogs.
 In 2003, he became a fellow of the American Heart Association.
 In 2017, he became a founding fellow of the ACVS MIS Small Animal fellowship.